My Pedagogical Perspective

 Persuasion and the Truth

 In connection with my primary research project, I have recently developed a new course that challenges students to grapple both with the content of traditional philosophy courses and with the art and science of persuasion.
 Each week, students take on a new philosophical topic, engaging with the relevant academic literature and popular expressions of arguments related to it (e.g. op-eds, political debates, and speeches).
 Students study diverse and influential philosophers, orators, and writers ranging from Sojourner Truth to Cicero, James Baldwin, Martin Luther King, Jr., Elizabeth Warren, and Sam Harris in order to analyze the structure, defensibility, and presentation of their arguments.
 A series of immersive activities and assignments challenge students to actively develop their persuasive abilities by practicing with their peers.
 Poll Everywhere is integrated into class sessions to enable students to quickly voice responses and gain feedback on their own persuasiveness.
 My goal is to create a comprehensive educational experience that encourages undergraduates to see the profound value of philosophy and how it is inextricable from their lives, both public and private.
 Please see the course website (which is still under development) for more information.

 History of Modern Philosophy

-The social and scientific progress culminating in the 17th and 18th centuries ushered in a bold new era of philosophical ideas and systems.
-Spanning roughly from Descartes (1596-1650) to Kant (1724-1804), this era is what is now called “modern philosophy.”
+I designed this majors-level course as a survey of the traditional (early) modern canon.
 While the canonical modern philosophers had much to contribute in other domains, this course focuses on their influential innovations in metaphysics, epistemology, philosophy of mind, philosophy of religion, and philosophy of science.
 And while there are many noteworthy modern philosophers not included in the traditional canon (and thus this course), understanding the positions of the canonical modern philosophers like Hume and Leibniz in these domains is crucial because many contemporary philosophical debates take them as starting points.
 Students will leave this class well-versed in the history of the period and prepared for subsequent major-level courses that assume a solid understanding of it.